ec-europa/europa-component-library/src/systems/eu/eu-component/eu-component-footer/README.md

 This is the part of the footer below the blue dividing line.

 * information about all EU relevant contacts
-* information on how to Find EU social media accounts
+* information on how to Find an EU social media account
-* work for the European Union
+* Language policy
 * site map
 * about this site
 * cookies